Efficacy and Safety of Dapagliflozin in Type 2 Diabetics With Stage 3A Chronic Kidney Disease

 Abstract

-Results: After 24 weeks, Group A demonstrated a significant reduction in HbA1c levels, with a mean decrease from 8.2% (± 0.71) to 7.7% (± 0.68) (p = 0.002).
-In contrast, Group B showed no significant change, with a mean HbA1c reduction from 7.58% (± 0.72) to 7.52% (± 0.38).
-The eGFR in Group A declined slightly from 52.14 ml/min/m² (± 4.8) to 51.27 ml/min/m² (± 5.8), whereas in Group B, a more pronounced decline was observed from 50.8 ml/min/m² (± 6.7) to 47.6 ml/min/m² (± 6.0) (p < 0.000).
-Hypoglycemic episodes occurred in 5% of patients in Group A and 6% in Group B, with no significant difference between the groups.
+Results: Group A showed a reduction in HbA1c levels after 24 weeks with a mean decrease from 8.2% (± 0.71) to 7.7% (± 0.68) (p = 0.002).
+Group B showed no significant change with a mean HbA1c decreasing from 7.58% (± 0.72) to 7.52% (± 0.38).
+The eGFR in Group A decreased from 52.14 ml/min/m² (± 4.8) to 51.27 ml/min/m² (± 5.8) and in Group B a decline from 50.8 ml/min/m² (± 6.7) to 47.6 ml/min/m² (± 6.0) (p < 0.000) was observed.
+In 5% of patients in Group A and 6% in Group B hypoglycemic episodes occurred and there was no significant difference found between the groups in terms of hypoglycemic episodes.

-Conclusion: Dapagliflozin effectively reduced HbA1c levels in patients with T2DM and CKD 3A without significantly affecting eGFR or increasing the risk of hypoglycemic events.
-It can be considered a safe and effective therapeutic option for this patient population.
+Conclusion: Dapagliflozin effectively reduced HbA1c with no significant impact on eGFR or hypoglycemic events.
+It can be considered a safe and efficacious treatment option for T2DM patients with CKD 3A.

 Published